NedCosmo23/MS2-GraffPuzzle/README.md

 ### Content

-- The text for the Home page was taken from Wikipedia Article A
-- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The template i used for the game itself was from "https://marina-ferreira.github.io/tutorials/js/memory-game/" I used this template as it is the closest i could find to how i envisioned my game.

+-

 ### Media